Sydney doctor warns NSW is 'sleepwalking' into Omicron crisis ahead of Christmas - NZ Herald

 Cases of Covid-19, particularly the Omicron variant, have been increasing across multiple states and territories.

-NSW today recorded 2501 new Covid cases, slightly down from Sunday's 2566 - a daily record for the state and for Australia throughout the pandemic.
+NSW recorded 2501 new Covid cases on Monday and hit its highest daily number of infections in the pandemic on Sunday with 2566 new cases.
 There are now over 300 known Omicron cases across the state, though NSW Health warned the majority of Sunday's cases were likely the Omicron variant.

 NSW's cases have been spurred on by multiple super-spreading events at pubs and clubs, particularly in Newcastle and Sydney.